 The world has changed.
 And many businesses are struggling to keep up.
 In an attempt to tell that story, I have covered the future of marketing and now I’m looking for the best quotes, studies and predictions on the future of business.

-Here are 29 quotes on the future of business, technology and the world economy I was able to find through a combination of sources including some of the best slideshare decks, economic studies and research reports out there.
+Along the lines of my widely appreciated collection of marketing quotes, here are 29 quotes on the future of business, technology and the world economy I was able to find through a combination of sources including some of the best slideshare decks, economic studies and research reports out there.

 I hope you find these quotes on the future of business helpful, but now I need your help: